-- Your enrollment into a debt management plan will show up on your credit report, and it could negatively impact your score.
+- Your enrollment into a debt management plan will show up on your business credit report, and it could negatively impact your score.

 - You may struggle to receive additional borrowing in the future.

 Debt settlement is a reduction in the principal you owe your lenders, but it will have a negative impact on your credit.
 This should be the last move you consider before filing bankruptcy.
-These 3rd parties are typically professionals that generally earn a percentage of the amount they save you.
+These third parties are typically professionals that generally earn a percentage of the amount they save you.

 While there are many non-attorney businesses that offer these services, we recommend working with an experienced attorney.
 They are the most qualified individuals to help your business navigate the settlement negotiations and to make sure all of the paperwork is handled properly so that your debts are fully settled with no future obligations.